al1brn/geonodes/4d/rotate_to_hyperplane.md

 # Rotate to Hyperplane (Maths)

-> Peforms a 4-rotation such as the hyperplane peprpendicular to the 4-vector passes in parameter becomes XYZ.
+> Peforms a 4-rotation such as the hyperplane peprpendicular to the 4-vector passed in parameter becomes XYZ.

 ## Sockets